Golf Tutorials

 In simple terms, a card off is a standardized tie-breaking procedure used in stroke play golf competitions to determine a winner when two or more players have the same total score.
 Instead of sending players back out onto the course for a sudden-death playoff, the winner is decided by comparing their score totals on specific segments of the round, right there on the scorecard - hence the term "card off."

 It’s an administrative tool more than a competitive one.
 Professional tours like the PGA TOUR almost always use a dramatic, live playoff because they have the time, resources, and television audience to support it.
-But for your weekend club tournament, a charity golf outing, or a local amateur aualifier series that need to start their event in a timely and effiecient way to avoid any drama, sending thirty tied for fifth place players back to the 18 tee is't an efficient solution when declaring prize winners.
-It really isn't a viable option.
+But for your weekend club tournament, a charity golf outing, or a local amateur qualifier series that need to start their event in a timely and efficient way, sending thirty tied-for-fifth-place players back to the 18th tee isn't an efficient solution when declaring prize winners.
 The card off resolves ties cleanly and efficiently, rewarding the player who, according to the chosen formula, played better on the most important stretch of holes.

 The Standard Method: USGA’s Recommended Card Off Procedure